saevrenk/saevrenk.github.io/_posts/2022-06-22-chemistry-in-the-cloud.md

 ![protac 3d](/assets/protac_3d.png)

 Note: Unfortunately 3D geometries do not display properly in the jupyter notebook.
-The geometries can be seen in the original colab notebook by clicking the "Open in Colab" link in the notebook.
+The geometries can be seen in the original colab notebook by clicking the "Open in Colab" link.